matrix-org/matrix.org/implementation-guides/application-services/src/intro.md

 # Introduction

-Welcome to this applications services implementation guide!
+Welcome to this application services implementation guide!